Movement-DAO/move-docs/docs/dao/legal/tos.md

 slug: /tos
 ---

-Last Updated: August 16th, 2022
+Last Updated: August 21st, 2022

 ### Decentralized, Centralized Applications.

-The DAO applications may be accessed at the following URLs: daolabs.wtf, dao-lawfirm.xyz, movement.xyz, juicebox.wtf, treasury.wtf, tiles.wtf[^1] and any services used by the DAO, such as Discord, Twitter, Instagram and Github.
+DAO applications may be accessed at the following URLs: daolabs.wtf, dao-lawfirm.xyz, movement.xyz, juicebox.wtf, treasury.wtf, tiles.wtf and any services used by the DAO, such as Discord, Twitter, Instagram and Github.[^1]

 ### Parties, Notice addresses.